-This passage, taken from a feature story in the 2012 edition of U.S. News and World Report's Best Colleges, describes one of the many things that makes living in Geneseo and going to college in Geneseo special.
-The mutually supportive relationship that exists between the village and the college has not come about by chance but through the close collaboration of all those invested in the quality of life in our community.
+This passage, taken from a feature story in the 2012 edition of U.S. News and World Report's Best Colleges, describes one of the many things that makes living and going to college in Geneseo special.
+The mutually supportive relationship that exists between the Village and the College has not come about by chance but through the close collaboration of all those invested in the quality of life in our community.

-The agreements that emerged from the Task Force meetings are the basis of the Geneseo Village/College Compact, a set of principles that describe what the Village and College can expect of each other, what both can expect from students, and what students can expect from the community members.
-The Compact represents a mutual commitment to the common good, and the strong bond that exists between college and community.
+The agreements that emerged from the task force meetings became the basis of the first Geneseo Village/College Compact (2012), a set of principles that describe what the Village and the College can expect of each other, what both can expect from students, and what students can expect from the community members.
+The compact represents a mutual commitment to the common good, and the strong bond that exists between college and community.
 In 2016 and in 2021, the statement was revised and renewed by the Village of Geneseo and SUNY Geneseo.